Splash, Sizzle, and Sand: Unmissable Things to do in The Bahamas in March

 March’s calmer seas make island-hopping significantly more pleasant for those who define “pleasant” as “not requiring motion sickness medication.”
 The Bahamas Fast Ferries connect major islands with surprising efficiency—Nassau to Harbour Island takes just 2 hours and costs around $85 round-trip.
 The experience is less “glamorous yacht party” and more “functional water bus,” but the destinations justify the journey.

-For those seeking more things to do in The Bahamas in March beyond the tourist centers, consider Cat Island.
+For those seeking more things to do in The Bahamas in March beyond the tourist centers, consider what to do in The Bahamas for 1 week including Cat Island exploration.
 Its 50 miles of nearly deserted beaches and the Caribbean’s highest point (the hilariously modest 206-foot Mt.
 Alvernia) offer a stark contrast to Nassau’s developed shorelines.
 The island sees about as many tourists in a month as Paradise Island does before breakfast, creating an atmosphere of splendid isolation.

-Private charters become somewhat more reasonable in March as operators compete for post-peak business.
+Private charters become somewhat more reasonable in March as operators compete for post-peak business, making this an ideal time to follow The Bahamas itinerary for comprehensive island coverage.
 A full-day island-hopping excursion for 4-6 people might run $900-1200—not cheap, but when divided among friends, it’s comparable to the cost of a forgettable shore excursion from a cruise ship.

 Accommodations For All Budget Realities